reduxigen/Reduxigen/readme.md

 ## Summary

-"[Redux] is hard...
-Integrating React and Redux is going to make [your] architecture more complicated." - [Brian Holt](https://github.com/btholt)

-Redux is a great state management system.
-There's a reason why it's the go to for React apps.
-But, Redux is complex.

-State management shouldn't be complex.

-It's not just that writing all the Redux boilerplate is time consuming, and mind numbing.
-It's that having a lot of places to change when you need to update a field is simply too much.
-It's too easy to make mistakes---too easy to forget something in the long chain of required tasks.

-The goal of Reduxigen is to change all that.

 Reduxigen is a thin wrapper around `redux`, `react-redux`, `redux-thunk`, and an application's `reducer`.
 When using Reduxigen, you will rarely need to write a `reducer`, or `thunk`.

 Working with state using Reduxigen involves three concepts:

-* Store: A standard Redux store.
+* **Store**: A standard Redux store.
-* Actions: Reduxigen exposes several `action` types that update the store.
+* **Actions**: Reduxigen exposes several `action` types that update the store.
-* View: Reduxigen exposes a `connect` method that simplifies connecting state and methods to props.
+* **View**: Reduxigen exposes a `connect` method that simplifies connecting state and methods to props.

 The workhorse of Reduxigen is the `action`.
 When you create an `action`, Reduxigen manages the reducer and action-creator for that `action`.

 If you're not using React, but you are using Redux, you can still use Reduxigen.
 You can load only the files you need.
-There are two distribution files: `actions`, and `connect`. `actions` contains the reducer and all action methods. `connect` contains the `react-redux` connection method.
+There are two distribution files: `actions`, and `connect`. `actions` contains Reduxigen's `central-reducer` and all action methods. `connect` contains the `react-redux` connection method.

 ## Setup